box/samples/box-auth0-angular1-skeleton-app-sample/README.md

 #### Step 2.
 Install the Box Platform Extension
 1. Within your Auth0 Dashboard, click the *Extensions* tab.
 2. Locate and click on the Box Platform Extension.
-    * You will need to provide the JSON configuration file containing your Box application credentials from creating your Box application:
+    * You will need to provide the JSON configuration file containing your Box application credentials from creating your Box application.
+    * Add http://localhost:3000 to the list of CORS approved domains for the Extension
     * You can reference the documentation provided [here](https://github.com/auth0-extensions/auth0-box-platform-extension) or the documentation on the Extension page for more instructions.
 3. Once you've completed setup for the Box Platform Extension, be sure to retrieve your automatically generated Webtask URL.
-    * Your URL should follow this pattern: https://<YOUR_DOMAIN>.us.webtask.io/auth0-box-platform/api/token
+    * Your URL should follow this pattern: https://<YOUR_DOMAIN>.us.webtask.io/auth0-box-platform/delegation

 #### Angular 1 Application Configuration
 ##### Step 1.
 Download the project dependencies
 1. Use `npm install` to download the needed depenedencies for this project.
+2. Navigate to `public > js` and use `npm install` to download the dependencies for the front end application.
 ##### Step 2.
-Add environment variables to the Angular 2 App
+Add environment variables to the Angular 1 App
 1. Navigate to `public > js` and change the `app-config.js` file to the `AUTH0_CLIENT_ID` and `AUTH0_DOMAIN` from your Auth0 Client.
 2. In the same `app-config.js` file, change `BOX_REFRESH_TOKEN_URL` to the Webtask URL generated for you when you installed the Box Platform Extension in Auth0.
 ##### Step 3.
 Run your app